 Because 457(b)s are less common than 401(k) or 403(b)s, I haven’t found much in the way of official documentation on them from the CRA.
 I asked my crossborder tax accountant, though, and he says even though it’s a bit of a gray area I should be OK.
 Ultimately, it is in Canada’s interest to recognize them — if they do, they can tax the whole withdrawal as income.
 If they don’t, they’ll only be able to tax the increase from the date I moved to Canada.
 Thus, I’m not worried about it, and I’m planning to leave my 457(b) where it is.

 So, similar to the traditional IRA / 401(k) / 403(b), 457(b)s are fine to hold but not worth contributing to once you move because the contributions wouldn’t be tax-deferred from the perspective of the CRA.

 529s are not recognized by the Canadian government, and they are effectively treated as taxable brokerage accounts for Canadian income tax purposes.
 The recommended course of action I have seen most often for these is to transfer ownership of them to someone you trust who lives in the US.
-I don’t have one for my daughter, so this isn’t something I have spent a lot of time exploring.
+We never set one up for our daughter (although my dad has one for her) so this isn’t something I have spent a lot of time exploring.